openvswitch/ovs/Documentation/intro/install/dpdk.rst

 listed below.
 Defaults will be provided for all values not explicitly set.

 ``dpdk-init``
   Specifies whether OVS should initialize and support DPDK ports.
-This is a boolean, and defaults to false.
+This field can either be ``true`` or ``try``.
+  A value of ``true`` will cause the ovs-vswitchd process to abort on initialization failure.
+  A value of ``try`` will imply that the ovs-vswitchd process should continue running even if the EAL initialization fails.

 ``dpdk-lcore-mask``
   Specifies the CPU cores on which dpdk lcore threads should be spawned and